Zoran Luledzija

 • Formatting messages in environments that do not support React components (e.g., Redux store).

-• Better performance (e.g., rendering large tables of data).
+• Achieving better performance (e.g., rendering large tables of data).

 Use the declarative approach for: